 Here's a simplistic webpage example we'll use to describe the fixed height feature:

-Note that the page has a header bar, a footer bar, a background image, and the rest of the page (in the center) is empty.
+Note that the page has a header bar, a footer bar, and a background image, and the rest of the page (in the center) is empty.
 This empty area is where we want to put our calendar widget.

 But I actually have a very important decision to make.
-If I put the calendar into the middle of this page, do I want it to be constrained within a specifically sized container (and thus providing its own scrollbar)?
-Or, do I want it be as tall as it can be, and push any content down below it (using the main page's scrollbar instead)?
+If I put the calendar into the middle of this page, do I want it to be constrained within a specifically sized container (and thus provide its own scrollbar)?
+Or, do I want it to be as tall as it can be, and push any content down below it (using the main page's scrollbar instead)?
 Let's see this in action: